 ATMs always require a 4-digit PIN code.
 Therefore, if your card doesn't require a PIN, you will need to get a PIN issued by your bank before traveling.

 How can I reduce ATM fees in Morocco?

 Before choosing your card, check the terms and conditions of your bank.
 Each bank has its own structure for international cash withdrawals.
 Some are less costly than others.

 Is it best to pay in my own currency or the Moroccan currency?

 When a seller gives you the option of currencies, the seller is using Dynamic Currency Conversion (DCC), which will cost more if you pay in your own country’s currency.
-It is best to select the local currency, Moroccan dirhams when the option is offered.
+It is best to select the local currency of Morocco, Moroccan dirhams when the option is offered.

 Should I exchange money at the airport?